Capita has reported good financial results for the first half of 2015, underpinned by strong sales and operational performance.

 We continued to make acquisitions in the first half of 2015 to build capability in existing markets, enter new markets and enhance our future organic growth potential.
 We invested a total of £279m, excluding deferred and contingent considerations, in acquiring 11 businesses in the period, including avocis, which provides a key platform for Capita Europe, and Vertex Mortgage Services, the completion of which is subject to approval by the Financial Conduct Authority.

-1 Excludes non-underlying items being: intangible amortisation, acquisition expenses, net contingent consideration movements, Asset Services settlement provision, non-cash impact of mark-to-market finance costs
+1 Excludes non-underlying items being: intangible amortisation, acquisition expenses, net contingent consideration movements, specific non-recurring items, non-cash impact of mark-to-market finance costs and businesses exited

 2 H1 2014 includes Occupational Health disposed in H2 2014